 If a player signs up and instantly deposits a large sum of say £1,000, and he attempts to place the maximum stake on a selection then it’s likely to raise suspicion.
 Betting this much shortly after signing up isn’t the behaviour of someone dipping their toes in for the first time.
 And those sort of funds aren’t usually available to average punters.
 It smacks of someone who knows what they’re doing; so it’s an easy way for bookmakers to highlight potential arbers.

-► Other patterns such as betting at antisocial hours of the day, or at unusually high odds, may alert bookmakers to arbers.
+For example, betting at antisocial hours of the day, or at unusually high odds.